iotaledger/hornet/documentation/docs/how_tos/post_installation.md

 You can change this behavior by running Hornet with some altering arguments.

-Please see the [config.json](../references/configuration.md) and [peering.json](../explanations/peering.md) articles for more information regarding their respective configuration files.
+Please see the [config.json](../references/configuration.md) article for more information regarding the respective configuration file.

 Once you have executed Hornet, it will output all loaded configuration parameters to `stdout` to show what configuration Hornet actually loaded (omitting sensitive values for things like passwords).